tainacan/tainacan/src/readme.txt

 Edit your menu and links directly to your collections.
 Click "Screen options" at the top of the Edit Menu page and enable "Collections".

-If you want to add a link to the list of collections, click "View all" tab on the Collections box on the left, and then add the first item named "Collections" to the menu.
+If you want to add a link to the list of collections, click the "View all" tab on the Collections box on the left, and then add the first item named "Collections" to the menu.

 = Faceted search in your theme =